gmc-code/PC-microbit-micropython/docs/extra/gc_module.rst

 | Garbage Collector: A background process that runs in MicroPython to reclaim unused memory in the heap.
 | See: https://docs.micropython.org/en/latest/library/gc.html
 | Normally, a collection is triggered only when a new allocation cannot be satisfied, i.e. on an out-of-memory condition.
+| In most cases, the microbit handles memory management efficiently on its own.
+| However, if you are working on a memory-intensive application or notice memory issues, you can manually trigger the garbage collector using the gc module.

 ----